heidenreich/theironyard.github.io/source/jobs/index.markdown

 Our instructors serve as lecturers and mentors to our students, helping them learn to think like engineers and hone their skills in a programming disclipline.
 You'll also help define and refine the curriculum to stay current with cool new stuff.

 You'll teach three, three-month semesters each year.
 The remaining three months are yours to keep: freelance, work on personal projects, open source projects, or products that we're buildling and launching as The Iron Yard.
+And, of course, you'll want to take some well-deserved vacation.

-Each class will be ~15 students (no more), and you will have an admin/community manager to take care of all the non-teaching-critical parts of running a program.
+Each class will be 15 students (no more), and you will have an admin/community manager to take care of all the non-teaching-critical parts of running a program.

 Outside of teaching responsibilities, you'll be an active part of the development community in your city (hopefully you already are).